Different Types of EMR’s / EHR’s and Data Integration

 Description: Middleware acts as a bridge between different systems, facilitating communication and data exchange.

-Role: Helps overcome compatibility issues between diverse EMR/EHR systems.
+Role: Helps overcome compatibility issues between different types of EMR and EHR.

 Outsourcing Data Integration: